deepanker95/Multiple-Linear-Regression-Analysis-gui/README.md

 **Developed by**: Deepanker Das, SRF (ICMR)
 **License**: MIT License

-For any issues or inquiries, please contact: [Your Contact Information]
+For any issues or inquiries, please contact: [deepankernireh@gmail.com]